wx-ys/AnastrisTNG/README.md

 ## Introduction
-AnastrisTNG is a package for processing and analyzing data from the cosmological simulation IllustrisTNG.
+AnastrisTNG is a python package for processing and analyzing the cosmological simulation [IllustrisTNG](https://www.tng-project.org/).

 ## Installation